-Inside: You may have heard (or thought) that iceberg lettuce has no nutritional value and isn’t worth eating.
-The following may give you a different outlook.
-(And yes, iceberg is safe to eat!)
+You may have heard (or thought) that iceberg lettuce has no nutritional value and isn’t worth eating, but I’d like to give you a different outlook.

-I remember being a kid and eating salads, burgers, etc. with only ONE kind of lettuce all around… iceberg lettuce.
+I remember being a kid and eating salads, burgers, etc. with ONLY iceberg with its crunchy goodness.

-Then, I got older.
-I got more into nutrition & healthy eating and all of a sudden – I found myself buying green leaf lettuce, romaine lettuce, red leaf lettuce and baby greens.
-And poor little lonely iceberg got no more attention from the King household.
+Then I got older, more into healthy eating and all of a sudden… I found myself buying green leaf, red leaf, romaine and baby greens, and poor little lonely iceberg got no more attention from my household.

-Somewhere, somehow we were led to believe that iceberg lettuce had absolutely NO nutritional value whatsoever.
+My husband and I were led to believe that iceberg lettuce had nothing to offer nutritionally.

-It was implied that eating iceberg lettuce was like eating… air, basically.
+It was implied that eating it was like eating air, basically.
 So I stopped buying it, figuring it was a waste of money.

 “I replaced the lettuce” in the recipe with spinach because lettuce has no nutritional value”.